sanjarcode/sanjarcode/README.md

-## I'm Sanjar, a polymath-ing problem solver.
+## I'm Sanjar, a problem solver, or better: a game player(life is a game, isn't it).

 <!--
 **sanjarcode/sanjarcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.